 Lifelong Learning at Frederick Community College offers unique events and experiences for inquisitive minds with a focus on personal enrichment, artistic growth, and self-discovery.
 Classes are offered in creative arts & crafts, food & culinary adventures, digital photography, home & hobby, languages, motorcycle safety, music lessons, and more.

 Check frederick.edu/lifelonglearning for the latest list of courses.

-Our Youth Programs offer extensive course selections for children and adolescents.
+Our Youth Programs offer course selections for children and adolescents, ages 6-15.
 Courses build on existing skills while exploring interests and introducing new ideas.
 Courses during the school year focus on skill building in a fun and engaging way.